worlddemocrats/federation/README.md

 ## Repository Content

-This main repository serves as the central hub for all important documents and information related to our organization.
+This main repository serves as the central hub for all important information related to our organization.
 It currently contains the following documents:

 - [Vision and Mission Statement](https://github.com/worlddemocrats/federation/blob/main/VISION_AND_MISSION.md)
 - [Organizational Culture](https://github.com/worlddemocrats/federation/blob/main/ORGANIZATIONAL_CULTURE.md)